hpiwowar/citation11k/analysis/stats.md

 We found that the data collection team published almost all of its papers within two years of the data being made publicly available.
 In contrast, data reuse papers by third-party authors continued to accumulate 6 years after the data was made publicly available.
 The level of third-party data use was high: for 100 datasets deposited in year 0, we estimate that 40 papers in PubMed reused a dataset by year 2, 100 by year 4, and more than 150 by year 5.
 This data reuse curve held remarkably constant for data deposited between 2004 and 2009.
 Microarray datasets made available in 2001 and 2002 were reused much more often -- every single dataset deposited in 2001 has been reused in a third-party paper.
 This is probably because of their ground-breaking roles.
 The reuse growth trend for data deposited in 2003 has been slower, perhaps because 2003 data is not as ground-breaking as earlier data, and it is likely less standards-compliant and technically relevant than later data.

 Third-party reuse papers are being published at about the same rate as new datasets are made available.
 Recent reuse analyses use more datasets, on average, than older reuse studies.
-75% of reuse studies in 2010 used at least 3 datasets.
+A quarter of reuse studies in 2010 used at least 3 datasets.
 Published analyses are most likely to include data published between 3 and 6 years ago, normalized for how many datasets were deposited each year.

 These results suggest that the lower citation boost we observed for recent papers is due, at least in part, to a relatively short followup time.